Sacred

 The growth and development of a human embryo is a good example of the

 harmonious workings of nature.
-In the beginning stage, the cells are configured
+In the beginning stage, the cells are

-in a beautiful geometrical pattern, reminding one of the structures that are
+in a beautiful geometrical pattern, reminding one of the structures that

 found in the mineral kingdom.
-Later on in the developmental stage one can
+Later on in the developmental stage one

-observe structures reminding one of plants, lower animals, etc. culminating in
+observe structures reminding one of plants, lower animals, etc.

 the fully developed foetus.
-Michael Schneider has written a beautiful book on
+Michael Schneider has written a beautiful

 Sacred Geometry which illustrates features such as the above.